mayneyao/notabase/README.md

 If you want to use Notabase in your web pages, you need to handle CORS.
 You can solve this problem with a cloudflare worker.Generate a cloudflare-worker using the code from [`src/cf-worker.js`](src/cf-worker.js)

 In the browser environment, we don't use `token` directly, instead we use `authcode` to handle identity checks.
-You need to set an `authcode` in your `cf-worker` that only you know, and then we use it when initializing the notabase instance.
+You need to set an `authcode` that only you know in your `cf-worker` , and then we use it when initializing the notabase instance.

 | Env  | authCode | Read | Write | Note
 | ------------- | ------------- | ------------- | ------------- | ------------- |